 Spray the Detergent Cavity

 Fill a spray bottle with distilled white vinegar.
-Spray the detergent cavity with distilled white vinegar.
+Spray the detergent drawer housing with distilled white vinegar.
 Allow it to soak for 15-30 minutes.

 Tip: You don’t have to buy a new spray bottle.
 Instead, reuse a spray bottle you already have that’s almost out of the current contents.
 Wash it out and pour in the vinegar.
 Affix a label or write “vinegar” directly on the bottle so you and whoever lives with you knows what’s inside the bottle.